Kipoddo/RobloxFPSunlocker/README.md

 Unlock higher frame rates above 60 in Roblox games with this open-source FPS Unlocker.
 This tool operates efficiently without running in the background, ensuring optimal CPU utilization.

-# OUT NOW!
+# VERSION 1.0 IS OUT NOW!

 ## Installation

-1. Download the latest release from [GitHub Releases](https://github.com/Kipoddo/RobloxFPSunlocker).
+1. Download the latest release from [GitHub Release](https://github.com/Kipoddo/RobloxFPSunlocker/releases).
 2. Extract the downloaded zip file.
 3. Run the batch file located in the `RobloxFPSunlocker` folder called `RobloxFPSunlocker.bat`
 4. Have a blast 💥❗